 Firstly, Shariah preserves basic human rights in order to maintain harmony in society.
 This necessary protection applies to all members of society, irrespective of their race, religion, or ethnicity.
 These rights are classified as faith, life, progeny, property, and intellect.
 These fundamental protections ensure freedom of religion, affirm the sanctity of life, validate the importance of family, guarantee the security of assets, and uphold the power of reasoning.

-As with any liberties, certain provisions in Shariah open avenues for advancement whereas some are designed to keep people from stepping over the rights of others.
+As with any liberties, certain provisions in Shariah open avenues for advancement whereas some are designed to keep people from stepping on the rights of others.
 In his essay titled “The Objectives of Shariah,” Dr. Mohammad Hashim Kamali, former professor of law at the International Islamic University of Malaysia, explains that Shariah encourages work and trade so that individuals are able to earn a living.
 Similarly, Shariah urges the pursuit of knowledge and education to ensure the intellectual growth and development of people.
 On the other hand, theft is punishable because it threatens the inherent right of property.
 In addition, adultery and alcohol consumption are prohibited because the former violates the sanctity of the family unit and the latter has the potential to impair one’s intellectual capacity, leading to the abuse of other people’s rights.

 After securing these necessities, Shariah supplements them by removing hardships.
 God states in the Quran, “God wants ease for you, not hardship.”
 (Quran 2:185) He also says, “And He has imposed no difficulties on you in religion.”
 (Quran 22:78) The permissibility of hunting for food and profit sharing, for instance, are concessions which facilitate human life.
 Likewise, the prohibition of exploitative or doubtful contracts prevents harm.